microg/UnifiedNlp/README.md

 List of backends for geolocation:
 * [AppleWifiNlpBackend](https://github.com/microg/AppleWifiNlpBackend) - Uses Apple's service to resolve Wi-Fi locations.
 It has excellent coverage but the database is proprietary.
 * [OpenWlanMapNlpBackend](https://github.com/microg/OpenWlanMapNlpBackend) - Uses OpenWlanMap.org to resolve user location but the NLP backend did not reach release-quality, yet.
-Users interested in a freely licensed and downloadable database for offline use should stick with openBmap for now.
+Users interested in a freely licensed and downloadable database for offline use should stick with openBmap for now - *Last updated in 2015*
 * [OpenBmapNlpBackend](https://github.com/wish7code/org.openbmap.unifiedNlpProvider) - Uses [openBmap](https://radiocells.org/) to resolve user location.
 Community-created, freely licensed database that can optionally be downloaded for offline operation.
 The coverage [varies from country to country](https://radiocells.org/stats/countries) (it's best in central Europe).
 * [MozillaNlpBackend](https://github.com/microg/IchnaeaNlpBackend) - Uses the Mozilla Location Service to resolve user location.
 The coverage is OK.
 Only the cell tower database is free.
-* [PersonalWifiBackend](https://github.com/n76/wifi_backend) - Local location provider for Wi-Fi APs using on-phone generated database.
+* [LocalWifiNlpBackend](https://github.com/n76/wifi_backend) - Local location provider for Wi-Fi APs using on-phone generated database.
 * [LocalGSMLocationProvider](https://github.com/rtreffer/LocalGSMLocationProvider) - Local opencellid based location provider backend.
-Has been surpassed by LocalGSMBackend which also has an OpenCellID option.
+Has been surpassed by LocalGSMBackend which also has an OpenCellID option - *Last update in 2014*
 * [LocalGSMBackend](https://github.com/n76/Local-GSM-Backend) - Local location provider for GSM cells.
 It works offline by downloading freely licensed database files from Mozilla, OpenCellID, or lacells.db.

 List of backends for (reverse) geocoding: